OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 This template integrates with the Users sample data.

-## Are more sample data packs coming?

-Yes.
-In the future, we will consider adding sample data packs for more products and technologies, including Microsoft Teams.
-If you have suggestions for sample data packs that you would like to see, [let us know](https://officespdev.uservoice.com/forums/224641-feature-requests-and-feedback?category_id=171306).

 ## Can I install sample data packs on my other Microsoft 365 subscriptions?

 No. These sample data packs are only compatible with the Microsoft 365 developer subscription you get as part of the Microsoft 365 Developer Program.

 ## How can I see the sample data in my subscription?

-After you install the Users sample data pack, to see the users that were added, go to the [**Microsoft 365 Admin Center**](https://admin.microsoft.com/) on your Microsoft 365 developer subscription.
+To see the Users sample data, go to the [**Microsoft 365 Admin Center**](https://admin.microsoft.com/) on your Microsoft 365 developer subscription.
 Under **Users**, select **Active users**.
 You will see the list of 16 users.
 You can select a user to view the associated metadata, including photos and licenses.

 ![Screenshot of 16 users in the Microsoft 365 Admin Center, with metadata for a selected user](images/content-packs-07.PNG)

-After you install the Mail and Events sample pack, to see the sample data, in the [**Microsoft 365 Admin Center**](/microsoft-365/admin/admin-overview/about-the-admin-center?view=o365-worldwide), choose **Show all** and then select **Exchange**.
+To see the Mail & Events sample data, in the [**Microsoft 365 Admin Center**](/microsoft-365/admin/admin-overview/about-the-admin-center?view=o365-worldwide), choose **Show all** and then select **Exchange**.
 In the Exchange admin center, when you select **recipients**, you can see that each of the 16 users has mailboxes with mail and events added.
 ![Screenshot of 16 users added to the Exchange Admin Center](images/content-packs-08.PNG)

+To see the Microsoft Teams sample data, go to **Teams** in your Microsoft 365 E5 subscription.
+On the Teams tab, you’ll see some pre-created teams with chats from sample users in the **Mark 8 Project Team**.
+The App Studio/Dev Portal app is pre-installed and pinned to the navigation pane.

+To see the SharePoint sample data, go to the SharePoint admin center, and choose **Active sites** in the left navigation.
+You can see the sample sites that are pre-installed and any additional site templates that you install in your sandbox.

 ## See also